REGULAR RMC SITTINGS THIS WEEK:

 You are welcome to arrive any time.
 The first meditation period begins at 9:30.
 If you arrive after that, put your shoes in the shoe rack in the waiting room which is to the left at the end of the entrance hallway..

-Introduction to Koan Meditation – June 23rd Sunday from 12:30 -1pm – A free class held once every month with David Weinstein.
+Introduction to Koan Meditation – TBA Sunday in August from 12:30 -1pm – A free class held once every month with David Weinstein.